shashankk-singh/syncBeats/README.md

 See who's in the room in real-time.
 The user list updates the moment someone joins or leaves — no refresh required.

 ### 🔐 Auth
-JWT-based authentication with bcrypt password hashing.
-Protected routes on both REST API and Socket.io connection layer.
+JWT-based authentication with bcrypt password hashing, HTTP-only cookies, refresh-token based session persistence, and protected REST and Socket.io routes.
 ---

 ## Tech Stack